stfc/PSyclone/doc/gocean1p0.rst

 Scalars and fields contain a third argument-metadata entry which describes whether the kernel accesses the corresponding argument with a stencil.
-The value 'POINTWISE' indicates that there is no stencil access.
+The value ``POINTWISE`` indicates that there is no stencil access.
 Metadata for a scalar field is limited to this value.
 Grid-property arguments have no third metadata argument.
 If there are no stencil accesses then the full argument meta-data for our